Nolan Crawford, Author of FM 11.3 (2020) Article “’He’s Fictional, But You Can’t Have Everything’: Screwball Comedy and the Viewer’s Reality”

-Film Matters is happy to announce the release of FM 11.2 ,via Ingenta and EBSCO.
+Film Matters announces the release of FM 11.3 ,via Ingenta and EBSCO.
 (Due to the ongoing COVID-19 situation, print copies will follow once the Intellect offices are back open at some point in 2021.)

 In this issue, you will find the following peer-reviewed feature articles: